jabney/swiftSet/README.md

 a.union([2, 3, 4]); // => [1, 2, 3, 4]
 a.union(b); // => [1, 2, 3, 4]

-// Intersection A &cap; B returns elements common to both sets. a.intersection([2, 3, 4]); // => [2, 3]
+// Intersection A &#8745; B returns elements common to both sets. a.intersection([2, 3, 4]); // => [2, 3]
 a.intersection(b); // => [2, 3]